Your stay at the Women’s - Sandringham

 Breakfast – 7.30am

 Please tell the meal staff if you have any allergies or specific dietary requirements.

-We advise that a minimal amount of money be kept with you and that your valuables should be taken home if possible.
-If you would like to purchase newspapers or other small items while you’re in hospital, small notes and change are appreciated by the volunteers who sell them.
-Please keep any valuable items with you at all times.
+We advise that a minimal amount of money be kept with you and that your valuables should be sent home if possible.
+If this is not possible, please keep any valuable items with you at all times.